- England & Wales

 This template is suitable for a man or for a woman - it isn't gender specific.
 We follow normal, modern legal convention of using the masculine form of a word regardless of the gender of the person.

 If the value of your estate could exceed the nil rate band, then we suggest that you seek advice from a qualified tax specialist before signing your will.
 The NRB is currently £325,000.
-If you leave your home to a direct descendant such as a child or grandchild, then it increases by £100,000 in 2017/18 and further by an additional £25,000 each year to 2020/21 with respect to that asset.
+If you leave your home to a direct descendant such as a child or grandchild, then it increases by £175,000 to a maximum of £500,000.

 The law in this will